-- Documentation of baseline visual status with notation of eye(s) being treated [DOCUMENTATION REQUIRED] AND - Documentation of an inadequate response (defined as 1-2 injections with minimal to no improvement), clinically significant adverse effects, or contraindication to bevacizumab.
-AND - 4.
-Prescriber attests that Beovu (brolucizumab-dbll) will not be used with other ophthalmic VEGF inhibitors (i.e., aflibercept, ranibizumab, pegaptanib, bevacizumab, etc.) AND - 5.
-Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to Beovu (brolucizumab) include: ocular or periocular infections, active intraocular inflammation, known hypersensitivity to aflibercept or any of the excipients in Beovu (brolucizumab)
+- 3. Documentation of an inadequate response (defined as 1-2 injections with minimal to no improvement), clinically significant adverse effects, or contraindication to bevacizumab.

+AND - Prescriber attests or clinical reviewer has found that Beovu (brolucizumab-dbll) will not be used with other ophthalmic VEGF inhibitors (i.e., aflibercept, ranibizumab, pegaptanib, bevacizumab, etc.) AND - 5.
+Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to Beovu (brolucizumab) include: ocular or periocular infections, active intraocular inflammation, known hypersensitivity to aflibercept or any of the excipients in Beovu (brolucizumab)]